 Last April, I bought a really nice bike (and somewhat expensive).
 It has taken me quite a long time to choose it.
-I was looking for something I can ride fast to work, but also use it for recreation on gravel and long asphalt runs.
+I was looking for something I can ride fast to work and use it for recreation on gravel, and long asphalt runs.

 Naturally, I was procrastinating and pushing my visit to the shop, I purchased my bike until the summer was almost over.
 I thought I would just go in, tell them what the problem is and leave the bike there to be fixed.
 To my surprise, at the end of August, the shop was under renovation.
 The note said, “We’ll be back for you on November 1, 2018.”

 Today, when I dressed up, put my helmet and rode to the shop.
 This time, the note was saying “We’ll be back for you on December 1, 2018.”
 Delays happen all the time, a former citizen of the communist world would say.
 But I couldn’t wait anymore.
 See, I ride to the gym very early every morning.

 I circled back and went to a small repair shop I pass by every morning.
 Luckily, there were no other customers, and the man behind the counter started working immediately on my bike light.

 Here I should probably say that I am completely ignorant in the ways of handymen and engineers.
 Yes, I can dismantle a computer or a DVD player and put it back together, and they will work, but fixing a bike light is definitely not in my cards.